bymarfonseca/bymarfonseca/README.md

 a little bit about me:
 - 🌈 i’m currently learning web development and working through my coding skills !
 - 🗻 really motivated to grow and i'm looking forward to becoming a great programmer <3
-- 🌛 my contact is @maarianafonseca / Mariana Fonseca on linkedin
+- 🌛 my contact is Mariana Fonseca on linkedin